NewsLocal NewsYour Voice

 Nothing has ever elevated past that point, she said.

-In Belton, there's only about 12 businesses that have these machines.
-Most are gas station and convenience stores.
+In Belton, there are only about 12 businesses that have these machines.
+Most are gas stations and convenience stores.

 Belton Gas Station

-There is one business just south of Paradise, the Beehive Adult Gaming that operates as a smoke shop and a gaming room.
+There is one business just south of Paradise, Beehive Adult Gaming, that operates as a smoke shop and a gaming room.

 The Beehive declined to speak to KSHB 41, but one employee said he knew about the city working on banning the machines.

-The other five to six businesses Gamboa spoke with, but declined to be interviewed, said they didn't know the City of Belton was taking action.
+The other five to six businesses Gamboa spoke with, but declined to be interviewed, said they didn't know Belton was taking action.

 Teresa McRoy